 - AIDS and the Medical Profession

-Today, HEAL (formerly VMPF) combines its history and experience with a focus on multidisciplinary services to offer quality bridging courses for international graduates, country education for all health professionals, a simulated patients program and a range of custom-designed workshops developed through collaborations across disciplines and sectors.
+Today, HEAL (formerly VMPF) combines its history and experience with a focus on multidisciplinary services to offer quality bridging courses for international medical graduates, a simulated participants program and a range of custom-designed workshops developed through collaborations across disciplines and sectors.